paulissoft/oracle-tools/docs/docs/architecture.md

 artifacts neither.

 So my approach is to:
-- checkout Oracle Tools (to directory dev for instance)
+- checkout PATO (to directory dev for instance)
-- checkout any project that uses Oracle Tools on the same level (also to dev)
+- checkout any project that uses PATO on the same level (also to dev)

-Now another project POM in <project>/db, can have as parent one of the Oracle Tools POMs like this:
+Now another project POM in <project>/db, can have as parent one of the PATO POMs like this:

 ```
 <parent>